 - Nursing Interventions and Rationales

 - Recommended Resources

-Diarrhea is an increase in the frequency of bowel movements, as well as the water content and volume of the waste.
-It may arise from a variety of factors, including malabsorption disorders, increased secretion of fluid by the intestinal mucosa, and hypermotility of the intestine.
-It may also due to infection, inflammatory bowel diseases, side effects of drugs, increased osmotic loads, radiation, or increased intestinal motility.
+Diarrhea is defined as an increase in the frequency of bowel movements and the water content and volume of the waste.
+It may arise from various factors, including malabsorption disorders, increased secretion of fluid by the intestinal mucosa, and hypermotility of the intestine.
+It may also be due to infection, inflammatory bowel diseases, side effects of drugs, increased osmotic loads, radiation, or increased intestinal motility.